Culture of Los Angeles: Art museums and galleries

 There are 841 museums and art galleries in Los Angeles County.
 In fact, Los Angeles has more museums per capita than any other city in the world.
 Some of the notable museums are the Los Angeles County Museum of Art (the largest art museum in the Western United States), the Getty Center (part of the larger J. Paul Getty Trust, the world's wealthiest art institution), the Battleship Iowa, and the Museum of Contemporary Art.
 A significant number of art galleries are located on Gallery Row, and tens of thousands attend the monthly Downtown Art Walk there.

 In 1943, a community-run arts association in Pasadena merged with the better funded Pasadena Art Institute and moved into what is now the home of the Pacific Asia Museum.
 Renamed the Pasadena Art Museum, it organized some of the most adventurous and cutting edge shows of contemporary art in the region, notably, an early Pop art show in 1962, and a Marcel Duchamp retrospective in 1963.
 Although the city had a long tradition of visual arts supported by private collectors and galleries, Los Angeles did not have a comprehensive museum of art until 1965, when LACMA opened its doors.
 At about the same time, La Cienega Boulevard became home to many art galleries, most notably Ferus, featuring works by artists who lived in the area, Dwan Gallery, and Riko Mizuno Gallery.
-Although Andy Warhol was New York based, the famous "soup cans" were first exhibited at Ferus.
+Although Andy Warhol was based in New York, the famous "soup cans" were first exhibited at Ferus.
 A local exponent of pop art was Ed Ruscha, some of whose work was representational, others consisted of simple slogans or mottoes which were usually humorous, being so far out of the context where such statements would normally appear.
 An example of this is Nice Hot Vegetables Larry Bell, for example, explored the interaction of a sculpture to its environment, demonstrating that the boundaries are usually not entirely clear.
 David Hockney, an English immigrant, produced figurative paintings set in idyllic Southern California locales, such as swimming pools in the bright sunlight, belonging to modernist houses.
 Although these paintings are representational, they seem to be composed of small color patches, somewhat like collages.
 Finish Fetish—a style that emphasized gleaming surfaces—and Light and Space—art about perception—were other Ferus-bred styles that allowed L.A. to distinguish itself from the rest of the art world.
 It was during this period that the contemporary arts scene in Los Angeles began to command the attention of collectors and museum directors internationally.